polotno-project/polotno-site/docs/button.md

     console.log('json', json);
   },
   // you can pass initial uploads to the editor
-  // then will be shown in the upload section
+  // they will be shown in the upload section
   uploads: [
     {
       url: 'https://example.com/image.jpg',